josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/README.md

 - reporting questions;
 - and a comparison guardrail.

-These tools are intended to support evidence-led reporting, institutional scrutiny, careful comparison, and the mapping of connections without treating connection as proof of equivalence.
+These tools support evidence-led reporting, institutional scrutiny, careful comparison, and the mapping of connections without treating connection as proof of equivalence.

 ---

 ## ❓ Working Questions

-- What specific events or decisions are people responding to now?
+- What specific events, conditions, or decisions are people responding to now?
 - Which original grievances remain unresolved?
+- What has changed since mobilisation began?
 - What new grievances have been created by the response to protest?
-- Through which personal, professional, religious, or political route did participants arrive?
+- Through which personal, professional, religious, ethical, or political routes did participants arrive?
-- Which domestic institutions connect the public to events in Palestine?
+- Which domestic institutions materially connect the public to events in Palestine?
 - What do protesters believe conventional political routes have failed to achieve?
-- How has the composition of the movement changed?
-- What disagreements exist within it?
-- What remains its minimum shared centre?
+- What evidence supports claims about the movement’s minimum shared centre?
+- Which disagreements are politically significant without necessarily amounting to fragmentation?
-- Which comparisons clarify, and which erase important differences?
+- Which comparisons clarify shared structures, and which erase important differences?
-- How are antisemitism and Islamophobia being identified and addressed?
+- How are antisemitism, Islamophobia, and anti-Palestinian racism identified, evidenced, and addressed?
-- Does coverage explain motive, or merely catalogue conduct?
+- Does coverage explain motive and process, or merely catalogue conduct?
-- Has repression reduced harm, displaced it, or generated new constituencies?
+- Has repression reduced participation, displaced political meaning, generated additional roots, or produced several of these effects at once?
+- Who bears the material cost of containment?
 - What conditions would make participants believe that marching was no longer necessary?
-- What would a legitimate political conclusion look like to those most directly affected?
+- What would a legitimate political conclusion look like to Palestinians most directly affected?

 ---